-- 10. Information required in the application is i.a.: Name and address of the applicant, description of goods, statistical number, quantity, value, country of origin, manufacturer, supplier, time of delivery.
+- 10. Information required in the application is inter alia: name and address of the applicant, description of goods, statistical number, quantity, value, country of origin, manufacturer, supplier, time of delivery.
 A sales contract or the like shall be attached to the application. - 11.
 Normal customs documents and where required an import licence shall be presented upon importation. - 12.
-From 1 July 1982 a licensing fee is charged for Issued licences according to the following tariff:

-- The value of the licensed goods SEK

-equal to or exceeding SEK 5,000

-but below SEK 10,000

-- The value of the licensed goods SEK 100 equal to or exceeding SEK 10,000 but below SEK 15,000

-- The value of the licensed goods SEK 150 equal to or exceeding SEK 15,000
+From 1 July 1989 a licensing fee is charged for issued licences according to the following tariff: - The value of the licensed goods equal to or exceeding SEK 5,000 but below SEK 10,000 SEK 50 - The value of the licensed goods equal to or exceeding SEK 10,000 but below SEK 15,000 SEK 100 - The value of the licensed goods equal to or exceeding SEK 15,000 but below SEK 50,000 SEK 150 - The value of the licensed goods equal to or exceeding SEK 50,000 SEK 225

 The fee is charged for licences issued by the National Board of Trade.
-Licenses for certain products of iron and steel are excepted.
+Licences for certain products of iron and steel are excepted.